grafana/k6registry/README.md

 <!-- #region cli -->
 ## k6registry

-k6 extension registry processor
+k6 extension registry generator

 ### Synopsis

-Command line k6 extension registry processor.
+Command line k6 extension registry generator.

-k6registry is a command line tool that enables k6 extension registry processing and the generation of customized JSON output for different applications.
-Processing is based on popular `jq` expressions using an embedded `jq` implementation.

-The first argument is the jq filter expression.
-This is the basis for processing.
+The source of the extension registry contains only the most important properties of the extensions.
+The rest of the properties are collected by k6registry using the API of the extensions' git repository managers.

-The extension registry is read from the YAML format file specified in the second argument.
-If it is missing, the extension registry is read from the standard input.
+The source of the extension registry is read from the YAML format file specified as command line argument.
+If it is missing, the source is read from the standard input.

-Repository metadata is collected using the repository manager APIs.
+Repository metadata is collected using the API of the extensions' git repository managers.
 Currently only the GitHub API is supported.

-The output of the processing will be written to the standard output by default.
+The output of the generation will be written to the standard output by default.
 The output can be saved to a file using the `-o/--out` flag.

 ```
-k6registry [flags] <jq filter> [file]
+k6registry [flags] [file]
 ```

 ### Flags